Skip to content

 icon*IconIcon must be in the format i-<collection>-<icon> or i-<collection>:<icon> as per UnoCSS specs.

-The theme also includes a code snippet for generating projectSchema.
+The theme includes a code snippet for generating projectSchema.
 Type projectData to trigger it, then use tab to modify the values.

 Finally, update the frontmatter in src/pages/projects.mdx.

 To recreate the /changelog page, please follow the Adding New Posts.
-The content for the /changelog page, stored in the src/content/changelog/ directory, belongs to the changelog content collection.
+The content for the /changelog page, stored in the src/content/changelog/ directory, belongs to the changelog collection.
 This collection also uses schema: postSchema for frontmatter types.

 Property (* required)TypeDescription

-title*stringSets the stream title.
+id*stringSets the stream title.

 pubDate*dateSpecifies the publication date.
 See supported formats here.